pluginever/wc-serial-numbers/readme.txt

 === 💵 With WooCommerce Serial Numbers You Can Sell: ===

-* License activated digital software, games, and digital products.
+* License activated software, games, and digital products.
 * Gift cards, recharge cards, and other secret number-based products.
 * Pin codes, username & passwords.
 * Lottery tickets.